ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ### SSH Access

-To access your course account via terminal and [`ssh` authentication](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/), connect to the cluster using your cluster account name.
+To access your course account via terminal and [`ssh` authentication](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/), connect to the cluster using your course account name.
 For example:

 ```
 ssh courseid_netid@grace.ycrc.yale.edu